 - Has pedals and can be propelled by human power

-- Has a seat or saddle that can be used by the driver
+- Has a seat or saddle for the driver

 - Has two or three wheels

-- Has a motor with a maximum of two brake horsepower
+- Has a motor with a maximum of 2 brake horsepower (BHP)

-- Cannot travel over 30 miles per hour on level ground
+- Cannot travel over 30 miles per hour (mph) on level ground

-You’re not required to wear a helmet or eye protection in Florida while driving a moped, and you’re not required to carry insurance, though we recommend that you do as a precaution.
-But if you have a passenger on the moped that is under the age of 16, they need to wear a helmet at all times.
+You’re not required to wear a helmet or eye protection in Florida while driving a moped, and you’re not required to have motorcycle insurance in Florida either.
+If you're transporting a passenger younger than 16, that person must wear a helmet at all times.
+Rules aside, we think both helmets and insurance are must-haves for any moped rider.

 - Has three or fewer wheels

-- Cannot exceed 30 miles per hour on level ground
+- Cannot exceed 30 mph on level ground

 - Does not have a seat or saddle.
 If it does have a seat or saddle, the vehicle is considered a "motor scooter."

-Electric scooters without a seat or saddle are not street-legal and cannot be operated either on the road on on sidewalks.
-The scooter does not have to be registered with the FLHSMV, and you don’t need to wear a helmet so long as you’re at least 16 years old.
+Motorized scooters do not have to be registered with the FLHSMV, and you don’t need to wear a helmet if you’re at least 16 years old.
 However, you still need to be licensed to ride a motorized scooter in Florida, though any driver’s license is accepted.

-You would also need to be at least 16 years old and have a driver’s license to ride a motor scooter on the road.
-While riding, you would be held to the same laws as operators of other motor vehicles so, for example, if you were intoxicated on the scooter, you could receive a DUI.
+You also need to be at least 16 years old and have a driver’s license to ride a motor scooter on the road.
+While riding, you would be held to the same laws as operators of other motor vehicles: For example, if you're stopped riding the scooter while intoxicated, you could receive a DUI.

 While motorized bicycles are legal in Florida, they cannot be operated on roads or sidewalks unless they meet the requirements of a moped, as defined above.
 If so, you should refer to the laws pertaining to mopeds to determine what is necessary to drive legally.